DFINITY-Education/web-development/module-4.md

 * `newApp` is the canister id of the proposed changed to `App.mo` (in the form of any entirely new canister).
 * `proposer` is the id of the canister creating the proposal.
-* `ttl`, which stand for time to live, signals the amount of time the proposal has before being cancelled.
-If a proposal isn't passed before we reach the specified `ttl` (which is a fixed time in the future, not a "countdown"), then the proposal is cancelled.
+* `ttl`, which stands for time to live, signals the amount of time the proposal has before being canceled.
+If a proposal isn't passed before we reach the specified `ttl` (which is a fixed time in the future, not a "countdown"), then the proposal is canceled.
 * `status` stores a `ProposalStatus` variant type, which (also defined in `Types.mo`) can be in one of four states:
   * `#active`: voting is ongoing.
-  * `#cancelled`: the proposal was retracted by either the proposal owner or the owner of the `Governor` canister.
+  * `#canceled`: the proposal was retracted by either the proposal owner or the owner of the `Governor` canister.
   * `#defeated`: the proposal was voted down by stakeholders.
   * `#succeeded`: the proposal passed.